GETTING STARTED ON LONGLEAF

 Main Directory Spaces

-NAS home space
+1. NAS home directory space

-Your home directory will be in /nas/longleaf/home/<onyen> and is backed up via snapshots.
+Your home directory will be in /nas/longleaf/home/<onyen>.

-/users storage
+2. /users storage

-• If a meaningful amount of cold data accrues, it can be packaged and MOVED to cloud archive, providing more working space for your warm data
+• If a meaningful amount of cold data accrues, it can be packaged and MOVED to cloud archive, providing more working space for your warm data.

-/work storage
+3. /work storage

-There is a 10 TB quota per user.
+/work is built for high-throughput and data-intensive computing, and intended for data that is actively being computed on, accessed, and processed.
+Please note that work is NOT intended to be a personal storage location.
 For inactive data, please move it to /users or /proj - contact us if you have no place or insufficient quota to move inactive data off of /work.

 File systems such as /work in an academic research setting typically employ a file deletion policy, auto-deleting files of a certain age.
 At this time, there are no time limits for files on /work.
 We rely upon the community to maintain standards of appropriate and reasonable use of the various storage tiers.